AtomGraph/LinkedDataHub/README.md

 Command line interface (CLI)
 ============================

+You can use LinkedDataHub CLI to execute most of the common tasks that can be performed in the UI, such as application and document creation, file uploads, data import etc.

+The CLI wraps the [HTTP API](https://linkeddatahub.com/docs/http-api) into a set of shell scripts with convenient parameters.
+The scripts can be used for testing, automation, scheduled execution and such.
+We are continuously expanding and improving the script library.
+Pull requests and issue reports are welcome!

-Most scripts corresponds to a single atomic request to LinkedDataHub.
-Some of the scripts combine others into one task with multiple interdependent requests.
+Most scripts corresponds to a single [atomic request](#atomic-commands) to LinkedDataHub.
+Some of the scripts combine others into a [task](#tasks) with multiple interdependent requests.

 Dependencies
 ------------

+Required libraries and environmental variables:
-* Java - required by Jena
+* Java - required by Jena. `$JAVA_HOME` must be set.
-* [Apache Jena](https://jena.apache.org/) - must be installed and `$JENAROOT` must be available for most scripts in order to be able to convert between RDF formats
+* [Apache Jena](https://jena.apache.org/) - must be installed and `$JENA_HOME` must be set for most scripts in order to be able to convert between RDF formats
 * [Python](https://www.python.org/) 2.x - must be installed so that the scripts can do URL-encoding using `urllib.quote()`
 * [curl](https://curl.haxx.se/) - command line HTTP client

 Written for bash shell.
-Tested on Ubuntu 16.04.3 LTS (Windows Linux Subsystem).
+Tested on [Ubuntu 16.04.3 LTS (Windows Linux Subsystem)](https://www.microsoft.com/en-us/p/ubuntu-1804/9n9tngvndl3q).

 Usage
 -----